We are a proud community collaborator for the Gather at the Delta Initiative

 What is it?

-The Gathering at the Delta Initiative is a first effort to have a global conversation for Transcultural Fusion Dance, and to collectively imagine what fair trade cultural exchange should look like.
-The initiative is designed by Donna Mejia, and hosted by the Earthdance Justice and Retreat Center, the Belly Dance Business Academy, and the University of Colorado, Boulder.
+The Gather at the Delta Initiative is a first effort to have a global conversation for Transcultural Fusion Dance, and to collectively imagine what fair trade cultural exchange could look like.
+The initiative is designed by Donna Mejia.

 - Part 2 is a Digital Performance exploring emerging aesthetics of Transcultural Fusion Dance to be hosted by the Dance Department of University of Colorado, Boulder, October 8 - 10, 2021.